Hyun Joo-yup: Marriage and family

 Hyun met his wife, pastry chef Park Sang-hyun (박상현), through an acquaintance in November 2006.
 After 5 months of dating, Hyun proposed.
 The two got married at Hotel Shilla on June 21, 2007.
 The couple have two sons, Hyun Joon-hee (현준희; born 2008) and Hyun Joon-wook (현준욱; born 2009).

 In two interviews, Hyun shared that even until his thirties, he would still kiss and sleep next to his father, who died when he was 33.
 Similar to his dad, Hyun also expresses physical affection towards his two sons which his children also like.
 Hyun is known as a family man and an affectionate dad.

 Fraud victim

 After retiring, Hyun was scammed by an acquaintance and lost ₩1.7 billion KRW.
 In 2012, Hyun filed a lawsuit and won, but was only able to recover half of the money amounting to ₩870 million KRW.

+Philanthropy

+On March 6, 2023, Hyun donated ₩100 million KRW to his alma mater.